Kawtious/Rhyta/README.md

     npm install
     ```

-4. Configure the Database:
+4. Configure the Databases:

-   Configure the database by following the instructions in
+   Configure the databases by following the instructions in
    the [Configuring Database Connections](#configuring-database-connections) section of this README.

 5. Configure the server: